jdelrue/info_grid/docs/capacity_reservation/examples/quake3-server.md

 ### Convert docker image into flist

+> NOTE: You could skip this step if you are fine with using an flist
+> already provided for you at <https://hub.grid.tf/glendc/glendc-quake3-latest.flist>.

 For this tutorial we'll use a docker image provided by _jberrenberg_ available at <https://hub.docker.com/r/jberrenberg/quake3>.

 To convert these docker image in usable flist, go to https://hub.grid.tf/docker-convert.